Tenesmus is the feeling that you need to pass stools, even though your bowels are already empty. It may involve straining, pain, and cramping.

 The doctor will examine you and ask questions such as:

-- Have any other people in your family or social group had similar problems?
+- Do any others in your household have similar problems?

 Tests that may be done include: